 - 1. NOI (completed along with Appendix A Risk Evaluation through ANR Online, no file naming required) - 2.
 Location Map (uploaded to ANR Online) - 3.
-Soils Evaluation Tool (uploaded to ANR Online as PDF) if applicable - 4.
+Soils Evaluation Tool (uploaded to ANR Online as PDF) if the Appendix A risk scoring requires you to answer questions D and I. - 4.
 Site Drawing (uploaded to ANR Online)